muratk5n/thirdwave/en/README.md

-That is right about stews, an efficient way to increase food intake
+That is right about stews, an efficient way to increase nutrient intake

 [[-]](2023/03/the-horse-the-wheel-steppes-anthony.html#stew)